jerryji1993/DNABERT/README.md

  In this package, we provides resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
 This package is still under development, as more features will be included gradually.
 Training of DNABERT consists of general-purposed pre-training and task-specific fine-tuning.
 As a contribution of our project, we released the pre-trained models in this repository.
 We extended codes from [huggingface](https://github.com/huggingface/transformers) and adapted them to the DNA scenario.

+## Update 2023/06/26

+The second generation of DNABERT, named DNABERT-2, is publically available at https://github.com/Zhihan1996/DNABERT_2.
+DNABERT-2 is trained on multi-species genomes and is more efficient, powerful, and easy to use than its first generation.
+A comprehensive benchmark containing $28$ datasets on $7$ tasks is also published.
+Please check out DNABERT-2 if you are interested in our work.
+Thanks!

 ## Citation
 If you have used DNABERT in your research, please kindly cite the following publication: